simonlatham155-tech/soundsation-archive/README.md

 # Soundsation (UK Electronic Music Project) – Archive, Discography & History

-Soundsation was a UK electronic music project active between 1994 and 1999, known for releases including “Do You Feel It”, “Peace & Joy”, and “New Direction”.
+Soundsation was a UK electronic music project active between 1994 and 1999, known for releases including “Do You Feel It”, “Peace & Joy” and “New Direction”.

 The project achieved UK chart entries, BBC Radio 1 support, national music press coverage, and sustained DJ play within the progressive house scene.